SSL Certificates, Certificate Service FAQ

 A. Wildcard certificates will only work for 1 level of subdomain, and the wildcard character (*) can only be on the left-most position.
 Example: *.dept.illinois.edu will only work for 1 level of subdomains of dept.illinois.edu.
 Wildcard certificates obtained through the InCommon program do not cover the same level, so if you need a certificate which covers dept.illinois.edu AND *.dept.illinois.edu , please request a Unified Communication Certificate and list dept.illinois.edu as the primary domain with *.dept.illinois.edu and dept.illinois.edu in the domains list.

 Q: Why am I getting browser errors after installing my new certificate such as "This certificate cannot be verified up to a trusted certification authority", "The certificate is not trusted because the issuer certificate is unknown" or "This Connection is Untrusted” and/or server-side errors such as "Windows does not have enough information to verify this certificate", "keytool error:java.lan.Execption: Failed to establish chain from reply" and/or "The issuer of this certificate could not be found"?

-A: The correct intermediate certificate chain must be installed per the information at Networking, Certificate Service
+A: The correct intermediate certificate chain must be installed per the information at SSL Certificates, Certificate Service

 Q: How do I install this as a PKCS cert?